Werlog/MinecraftServer/README.md

-A Simple Minecraft Server written in C#
+A Simple Minecraft Server written in C# (IN PROGRESS)